SynixeContractors/Documents/organization/constitution.md

 ## Section 1 - Name

-The name of this organization shall be "Synixe Contractors Community".
+The name of this organization shall be "Synixe Contractors".
 Synixe is to be pronounced as IPA: /sɪnɪks/

 ## Section 2 - Purpose